kwangjong/kwangjong.github.io/_posts/CSCheatSheet/2022-02-27-programming-basics.md

 To determine which unnecessary data for **Garbage Collector** to de-allocate, the program needs to keep track of which objects are being used.
 Programming languages like Java and Python use a technique called ***reference counting***.
 The program keeps track of the number of reference variables that are currently referring to an object.
 If the reference count is zero the object is considered **unreachable object** which is freed by the **garbage collector**.

-## Author
-All implementations and visual aids are created by me.<br/>
-If you find any mistakes on syntax, logic, or even english grammar, criticisms are always welcomed.<br/> Feel free to reach out to me.